CLI Reference¶

 List all installed licenses.

-but shows only the license table.
+Similar to info but shows only the license table.

 Remove a license for a specific package.